-Dear Chairman Young, Vice Chair Miller, Ranking Member Abdullahi, and esteemed members of the Ohio House Higher Education Committee:
+Dear Chairman Cirino, Vice Chair Rulli, Ranking Member Ingram, and esteemed members of the Senate Workforce and Higher Education Committee:

-The Board of Public Education Partners is opposed to House Bill 151 and its companion bill in the Ohio Senate- Sub.
-Senate Bill 83.
-Public education advocates have seen more than their share of outrageous legislation targeting K-12 public-school districts that serve most of Ohio's children and families, and unfortunately, some lawmakers have now turned their sights on higher education as well.
+The Board of Public Education Partners is opposed to Sub.
+Senate Bill 83 and its companion bill in the Ohio House- HB 151.
+Public education advocates have seen more than their share of egregious legislation targeting K-12 public-school districts that serve most of Ohio's children and families, but now it appears that legislators have turned their sights on higher education as well.

-Those same legislators promote extreme education policies with the claim that Ohio must strengthen its "workforce," yet many college students have vowed to leave Ohio upon graduation because of the current policy initiatives of the legislative majority.
+Some of those same legislators promote extreme K-12 education policies with the claim that Ohio must strengthen its "workforce," yet many college students have vowed to leave Ohio upon graduation because of the current policy initiatives of the legislative majority.
 The best way to make sure we have enough young people to fill Ohio jobs is to put a stop to this extremism.

-More than 500 people submitted opponent testimony to companion bill SB 83 last month.
-It's been said by Sen. Cirino that some changes were made to SB 83 "after input of a variety of interested parties and voices on some of the general concerns."
+It's been said by Sen. Cirino that some changes were made "after input of a variety of interested parties and voices on some of the general concerns."
+While we may appreciate the effort, this bill is still deeply flawed.

-While some may appreciate the effort, this bill is still deeply flawed.
-Whenever an extreme law is introduced, and then changes make it less extreme, it still ends up being an extreme law.
-Sadly, this happens often with the Ohio Legislature.
+Unfortunately, whenever an extreme law is introduced, and then changes make it less extreme, it still ends up being an extreme law.
+This happens often with the Ohio Legislature.

 What do the experts say?
 According to the Ohio Conference American Association of University Professors (AAUP), which represents approximately 6,000 college and university professors at both public and private institutions of higher education across the State of Ohio, Sub.
-SB 83 and HB 151 represent vast government overreach that undermines academic freedom, workers' rights, and institutional autonomy....
+HB 83 represents vast government overreach that undermines academic freedom, workers' rights, and institutional autonomy.
+In fact, this new version, in some respects, is worse than the original draft, particularly as it pertains to proposing new constraints on collective bargaining.
+It couldn't be clearer that Sen. Cirino is trying to take away bargaining power from faculty unions.
 This is the worst assault on union rights since Senate Bill 5 in 2011, and the worst assault on academic freedom that we have ever seen.
-We are still staunchly opposed to Sub.
-SB 83 and HB 151, and will continue to do everything in our power to prevent their passage.
+We are still staunchly opposed to SB 83, and will continue to do everything in our power to prevent its passage.